xc2f/payload-website/README.md

 ## Build

-You need to configure the following production environment variables for [GitHub CI](https://github.com/xc2f/www/settings/environments)
+Docker images are built using GitHub Actions.
+You need to configure the following environment variables in your [GitHub Environment Settings](https://github.com/xc2f/www/settings/environments).

 - AWS_OIDC_ROLE
 - AWS_ECR_REGISTRY